Friday, April 4, 2014

 Just a few minutes ago, Lawrie called to me: "Did you want to ask Pepe a question?
 He's outside right now."
 Correctly known as Jose Alfonso Martinez Angeles, he is the owner of Alucripepe Aluminios y Cristales.

 Pepe and his crew do a great job on replacing or repairing windows, screens and doors.
 We need a patio door replaced, as well as a new screen for another door.
-Pepe had stopped his truck in the street to buy a flavoured-slushy drink (he calls it a chipi chipi) from a passing vendor.
-"Pepe, wait a minute please."
-I shouted in Spanglish as I ran down our spiral staircase and across the street.
-Five minutes later he was inside our house measuring for the two small jobs we needed done.
+Pepe had stopped his truck in the street to buy a flavoured slushy drink (he calls it a chipi chipi) from a passing vendor.
+"Pepe, wait a minute, please," I shouted in Spanglish as I ran down our spiral staircase and across the street.
+Five minutes later, he was inside our house, measuring for the two small jobs we needed done.
 Perfect!
 Finding him on our street saved me the time and effort of driving to his place of business.

-Replacing the patio glass
+Replacing the patio door

-We have more time to sit with our feet on the deck railing, sipping morning coffees or an evening glass of wine.
+At times, it can be noisy living on a busy street, but the enjoyment and convenience make up for it.
+We have more time to sit with our feet on the deck railing, sipping morning coffee or an evening glass of wine.

 Ah!
 Sweet!

-Hasta Luego
+Hasta luego,

 5 comments: